Robert E. Glennen: Emporia State University

 When Glennen arrived at Emporia State in July 1984, many issues were happening involving budget cuts, an enrollment decline, and even the possibility of closing the institution.
-One of his most successful events during his administration was the establishment of the National Teachers Hall of Fame, a non-profit organization that honors exceptional school teachers throughout the United States.
-On July 31, 1997, he retired as president and took a year off before returning as a faculty member in The Teachers College in the division of counselor education and rehabilitation programs in 1998 for one year.
+One of his most successful achievements during his administration was the establishment of the National Teachers Hall of Fame, a non-profit organization that honors exceptional school teachers throughout the United States.
+On July 31, 1997, Glennen retired as president and took a year off, before returning as a faculty member in The Teachers College in the division of counselor education and rehabilitation programs in 1998 for one year.
 He officially retired from teaching after the 1998–99 school year.